saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 - Captains have a 3 successive term limit.
 Captains can take a gap after their 3 successive terms and come back to be a captain after a gap term
 - Starting from 2nd term working groups, the captains chosen need to have been a participant in at least one working group
 - Once a captain’s term end and they are no longer the captain of the next term, their merge rights will be rescinded and transferred to new/incoming captain of the working group
 - Captain’s need to follow the [Merging Guidelines](https://github.com/saltstack/salt-enhancement-proposals/); This is to ensure Salt project grows responsibly.
-Captain can also give merge access to participants of their working group while ensuring they follow the Merging Guidelines as well
-- Captain can nominate a Vice Captain for the working group, to help assist during long leave of absence or to share responsibilities.
+- In rare occasions and in consultation with Salt Core team, Captain can nominate a Vice Captain for the working group, to help assist during long leave of absence or to share responsibilities.
+Captain can also give merge access to said Vice Captain of their working group while ensuring they follow the Merging Guidelines.

 ### Participant